HenestrosaDev/ios-interview-questions/README.md

 	There are different ways of showing web content to users in Swift, including:

+ 	- **Opening a URL in the full Safari app**: This can be done `UIApplication.shared.open(url)`.
+It's a simple method that provides access to all Safari features, as it opens the safari app.
+However, it leaves the app and the app loses the control over the content.
-	- **Using `WKWebView`**: This is a native iOS class that allows us to display web content in our app.
+ 	- **Using `WKWebView`**: This is a native iOS class that allows us to embed a fully featured browser in our app.
 We can load any website or HTML content using the `load(_:)` method of `WKWebView`.
-We can also customize the appearance and behavior of the web view using various properties and delegate methods.
+We can also customize the web view's appearance and behavior using various properties and delegate methods, as well as executing JavaScript and working offline with local HTML.
-	- **Using `SFSafariViewController`**: This is a built-in view controller that displays web content in Safari’s user interface.
+	- **Using `SFSafariViewController`**: This is a built-in view controller that displays web content in Safari's user interface.
 We can use this view controller to show web pages, authenticate users with web-based services, and enable features such as Reader mode, content blockers, and more.
 This is an easy and secure way to display web content without worrying about implementing navigation or security features.
-	- **Using `UIWebView`**: This is an older iOS class that is now deprecated and replaced by WKWebView.
+	- **Using `UIWebView`**: This is an older iOS class that is now deprecated and replaced by `WKWebView`.
 However, if we need to support older versions of iOS, we can still use `UIWebView` to display web content.
 The process is similar to using `WKWebView`, but the behavior and features of the web view may be different.
-	- **Using a third-party library**: There are many third-party libraries available that can help us display web content in our app.
-For example, `Alamofire` can be used to fetch web content and display it using a native view controller or custom UI.
 	<br />

-	The choice of which method to use depends on our specific needs and the level of control and customization we require over the appearance and behavior of the web content.
+	The choice of method depends on our specific needs and the level of control and customization required for the appearance and behavior of web content.
 	</details>

 - 🟩 [What class would you use to list files in a directory?](https://www.hackingwithswift.com/interview-questions/what-class-would-you-use-to-list-files-in-a-directory)